400g Risotto Rice

 This Super Simple Mushroom Risotto is one of my all-time winter favourites.
 Why?
 Well, it’s simple to make, allows you to get creative once you know how to make a risotto and adaptable for different diets, so those who don’t like meals without meat, simple add chicken to this recipe.
 Done!

 This recipe is perfect for those mid-week hearty and filling dinners, which can also be appreciated the next day for lunch.
+Thanks, Jamie Oliver for teaching me the ways of making a quick and tasty risotto.

 Top 3 Mushroom Facts